akarahdev/rustfire/README.md

 finally:
     sock.close()
 ```
 This code opens a socket on 31372 for RustFire to send templates through.
-This will later be implemented as base into RustFire.
+This will later be implemented as base into RustFire and this step will be removed when that happens.

 # Usage
 Here is a basic program written in RustFire.